 Wearable Device Challenge

-The Wearable Device Challenge has grown in participation from 8 students in 2015 to over 80 students in 2023.
+The Wearable Device Challenge has grown in participation from 8 students in 2015 to almost 100 students in 2024.
 Since 2016, the event has expanded to include Middle and High School divisions.

 The Wearable Device Challenge integrates the One Health Initiative concepts and the Grand Challenges of Engineering to create a competition where students will be tasked with designing a wearable device to monitor the health of a human or animal based on environmental factors and/or disease transmission.